 Chief, Bone Marrow Transplantation and Cellular Therapies

-A pioneer in reduced-toxicity/intensity unrelated donor cord blood transplantation for inborn errors of immunity, Dr. Szabolcs is the first to demonstrate the feasibility of sequential lung and bone marrow transplantation from the same unrelated cadaveric donor.
+Dr. Szabolcs is a pioneer in reduced-toxicity/intensity unrelated donor cord blood transplant for inborn immunity errors.
+He's the first to prove the usefulness of sequential lung and bone marrow transplantation from the same unrelated deceased donor.

 If your child has been diagnosed with HLH, we want you to know that you are not alone – the Center for Rare Disease Therapy is here to help.